m-vatranis/kdk-blogpod/README.md

-Websie project for KDK blog and podcast.
+Website project for KDK blog and podcast.